Computing

 How we develop cultural capital:

 At EWPS we strive to provide rich and engaging opportunities for children to see aspects of computing being used and applied in the real world.
-This is why we invite visitors into school to share their expertise with children, while learning more about how the skills acquired at school could lead to a future career.
-We like to take advantage of opportunities to meet experts and isolate their learning within computing or accords the STEM subjects, supporting the children to get creative and allowing extended time to work on set projects.
+We like to take advantage of opportunities to meet experts and isolate their learning within computing or accords the STEM subjects, supporting children to get creative and allowing extended time to work on set projects.
 The quarterly Learning Fairs celebrate children's learning and achievements as well as taking ownership and responsibility for choosing and presenting their own fair.
-This year, Anti Bullying week had a specific focus on online behaviour, allowing the children to look deep into their own responsibilities and ways to create and maintain safe spaces online.
-Encouraging children to become aware of possible careers and explore their won potential within the tech industry as they grow up guides all children towards a successful future.
+Every year we celebrate online safety day with assemblies, activities and chances to explore the annual topic through real-life scenarios and discussions.
+This year, the global event focused on the theme "Smart tech, safe choices – Exploring the safe and responsible use of AI," encouraging young people to think critically about artificial intelligence and navigate digital spaces respectfully.

 How we know your child is succeeding: